 The follow-up shot was high on the front leg.
 The Nyala dashed the dam embankment, and his momentum took him straight into the water, where he collapsed.
 A great trophy while hunting in Africa.

-Day three African Waterbuck hunting in Africa
+Day three African Waterbuck

 In the morning, we descended into a deep valley in search of Waterbuck.
 Around mid-day, we spotted two Waterbuck bulls, with one being an excellent bull.
 We mounted a stalk.

 Halfway into the stalk, we stumbled upon a sleeping Duiker, which alerted the Waterbuck bulls, and we returned to camp for brunch.

 In the afternoon, we went into a new area and spotted a herd of Waterbuck with a nice bull.
 Armando hit him high in the front leg.
 Again, we mounted a long stalk.

 The Waterbuck bull went over a hill, but a good blood trail was evident.

 We let Black Jack, the long-haired terrier, go, pictured below catching an impala from our last hunt.

 BlackJack is fitted with a GPS transmitter, also pictured below.
 Somebody can see his position on a handheld device showing the direction and how many yards away from you he is.